The Inception of the Sunni-Shi’i (Shia) Divide

 The Question of Revenge

 Dr. Ibrahim said the question of ‘revenge for Uthman’ was up to Uthman’s family.
 But even they did not get revenge because the killers’ identity was never substantiated.
 As the rebels attacked Uthman’s volunteering guards, actual events reveal that some were wounded.
 While attending to the injured, the insurgents entered the house of Uthman from a neighboring side, killing him and fleeing the scene before anyone could identify them.
-Dr. Ibrahim stated, “there was no definitive killer(s),” therefore, no legal case was brought before the court—the realities of Muawiya’s unruliness point to other gains, power, and authority.
+Dr. Ibrahim stated, “There was no definitive killer(s),” therefore, the court had no case—the realities of Muawiya’s unruliness point to other gains, power, and authority.

 The Gluttony for Power and Control

-Likewise, in addressing The Emergence of the Sunni Shi’i Divide, Dr. Khaled Abou El Fadl of UCLA raised a compelling question, “What to do about the detrimental effect of unjust and corrupt political power on a nation.”
-Could Muawiyah’s gluttony for control and authority be elemental in the conception of the Sunni-Shi’i divide?
-The following rundown of historical events from Prophet Muhammad’s death may provide more insight into the answer.
+Likewise, in address, The Emergence of the Sunni Shi’i Divide, Dr. Khaled Abou El Fadl of UCLA raised a compelling question: “What to do about harmful, corrupt, and unjust political power?”
+Could Muawiyah’s gluttony for control and authority be elemental in the conception of the SSunni-Shi’idivide?
+The following rundown of historical events from Prophet MMuhammad’sdeath may provide more insight into the answer.

 I- Activities Pursued the Death of the Prophet Muhammad

-Most historians agree that after Prophet Muhammad’s death and during his procession, the Ansar (Medinan Muslims) started a politically motivated meeting to select the Caliph (Successor) from amongst themselves.
+Most historians agree that after Prophet MMuhammad’sdeath and during his procession, the Ansar (Medinan Muslims) started a politically motivated meeting to select the Caliph (Successor) from amongst themselves.

 Abu Ubaida Ibn Al-Jarah, an early Meccan companion of the Prophet, considered the meeting to split the Islamic Nation (Ummah).
 With Umar Ibn Al-Khattab and Abu Bakr, Al Ansar was convinced not to divide the Ummah into political entities.
 Abu Bakr, the first man to commit to Islam, was nominated and elected as the first Caliph (632-634 CE).
-It is believed Ali Ibn Abi Talib did not attend this meeting as he was busy with the Prophet’s death procession.
+Imam Ali Ibn Abi Talib did not attend this meeting as he was busy with the PProphet’sdeath procession.

 II- Uthman’s Reign’s Political Deterioration